Haspamelodica/Charon/README.md

 ### Import and set up launch configurations

 For the Rationals example, follow these steps.
-The Maze and Sorter examples work analogously.
+The Maze, Sorter, and Performance examples work analogously.

 1. Clone this repository and [exchanges](https://github.com/Haspamelodica/net.haspamelodica.exchanges).